yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-ai-tour.md

 The instructions for this workshop assume you are participating in the AI Tour and have access to a pre-configured lab environment.
-This environment contains all the tools and resources needed to complete the workshop.
+This environment provides an Azure subscription with all the tools and resources needed to complete the workshop.

-If you are not part of the AI Tour, please refer to the [Self-guided learners introduction](./introduction-self-guided.md) to set up your environment and begin the workshop.
+If you are **not** part of the AI Tour, you can run this workshop using your own Azure subscription.
+In that case, refer to the [Self-guided Learners Introduction](./introduction-self-guided.md) to set up your environment and begin the workshop.

 ## Introduction